Making plans: A guide to parenting arrangements after separation or divorce

 Step-families and blended families

-Combining two families (two parents and sometimes two sets of children), into a new step-family is becoming more common.
+Combining two families into a new step-family is becoming more common.
 Creating a successful step-family can be complicated.
 It requires the "buy-in" of each family member and takes time.

 - As a parent, you need to remind your children of their special place in your family and that you still love them.
 One-on-one time is important.

-- New partners can become a very important part of a child's life, but they do not replace your child's mom or dad.
+- New partners can become a very important part of a child's life, but they don’t replace your child's other parent.

 - Step-parent and child relationships take time to develop.
 Everyone needs to be patient and realistic.

-- Both parents and step-parents should decide family rules, with input from your children as appropriate.
-Tell your children that they're providing input, not making the decisions.
+- Both parents and step-parents should decide family rules, with input from the children as appropriate.
+But make it clear to your children that they're providing input, not making the decisions.
 Your children may have trouble accepting rules they believe are coming from the step-parent—"he's coming in here and changing everything."
 At least in the beginning, step-parents should let parents decide on bigger issues like discipline.

 - Encourage your children to be open about how they're feeling.

 Family meetings are one way to encourage discussion and to involve all family members in decision-making.
-You can use family meetings to talk about rules, chores and to resolve problems that come up.
-You can also use them just to talk, spend time together and to plan family activities.
+You can use family meetings to talk about rules and chores and to resolve problems that come up.
+You can also use them just to talk, spend time together, and plan family activities.

 Juan and Maria separated when their only child, Xavier, was four.
 Although they couldn't live together anymore, they were able to maintain a good co-parenting relationship for Xavier's sake.

-Things went smoothly until Xavier was eight years old.
-Then Juan met Julia.
-Julia had been separated for two years and had a ten-year old daughter, Mia.
-Julia and Juan started spending time together.
+Juan and Julia met when Xavier was eight years old.
+That’s when things started to get rocky.
+Julia had been separated for two years and had a ten-year-old daughter, Mia.

-At first they only met for coffee every couple of weeks.
+At first, Juan and Julia only met for coffee every couple of weeks.
 After a few months, they knew they were starting to have deep feelings for one another.
 They started to meet for dinner and then began spending quite a bit of time together.
 They talked and decided things were getting serious enough that they should meet each other's children.